mccornet/pl-900/exam_questions/exam_questions.md

 > Publish to web method, gives you an embed code, which you can use in any web pages to embed the Power BI report in it
 > Reference:
 > https://radacad.com/power-bi-sharing-methods-comparison-all-in-one-review
->
-> Community notes:
->
-> "B. Publish the dashboard as an app to your coworkers."
-Workspaces are published as apps, not Dashboards directly.
-You need to account for what else is in the workspace before determining if you want to publish it, or create a new separate workspace for any application that you will share
->
-> "B. Publish the dashboard as an app to your coworkers."
-Since when this capability is added to Power BI?
-Can we publish dashboard in power bi?
-The Power BI Desktop application only allows you to build and publish reports.
-Once you have published this to the Web Service, you can then create dashboards there.
-An easy way is to simply start pinning visuals from any report page. https://community.powerbi.com/t5/Desktop/How-to-publish-a-dashboard/m-p/170688
->
-> My Notes: C and D would always be out of date data

 ### 58